Occupy London Expose Corporate Greed

 The marchers demanded "a prompt transition of power to civilian rule,

-trials of civilians and independent and impartial investigations into all
+military trials of civilians and independent and impartial

-due to continue for two hours, and it was still continuing noisily
+was due to continue for two hours, and it was still continuing noisily

 Hampton Hill Christmas Lights